shiraji/kenkenpa/README.md

 ##TODO

-1. Create unit test
 1. Accept State as an Object other than String
 1. Java6? (this may related to above)
-1. Handling unexpected cases
 1. Sample codes (Android and Java)

-## Contributing

-Contribution is welcome!
-You may notice but I am not good English writer.
-My documentation might confuse this library.
-Please give me pull request to fix documentation.
-Raise issue is also welcome.
-Here is how you can contribute this library.

-1. Fork it!
-1. Clone your forked repository: `git clone your-repositity-url`
-1. Create your feature branch: `git checkout -b my-new-feature` (You can skip this step and work on master.)
-1. Commit your changes: `git commit -am 'Add some feature'`
-1. Push to the branch: `git push origin my-new-feature`
-1. Submit a pull request

 ## License